Partitions in quantum theory: Conceptual and mathematical preliminaries

 The idea of framing subsystems as corresponding to sub-C* algebras of operators is of course hardly new.
 It is in particular one of the core ingredients of algebraic quantum field theory (AQFT) \cite{halvorson2006, fewster2019}, where algebras are associated to regions of spacetime.
 The same idea has also been investigated in the context of finite-dimensional quantum information, in particular in order to pin down `virtual subsytems' immune to noise \cite{viola2001, zanardi2001, zanardi2003}.\footnote{This has laid the foundation for a rich literature discussing how a \textit{preferred} partition into subsystems -- and therefore a preferred notion of locality -- can arise, e.g.\ from the spectrum of the global system's Hamiltonian \cite{cotler2017, carroll2020, adil2024, loizeau2024} or from correlation measures \cite{zanardi2022, andreadakis2023, zanardi2023} (see also Ref.\ \cite{Franzman2024}, which argues that this preferred partition should be evolving in time).
 Our considerations here are agnostic with respect to that question: we focus on defining what a partition is and what its features are, not on what might make a certain choice of a partition more natural than others.} We can also mention other approaches to subsystems, in which C* algebras are replaced with Lie algebras \cite{barnum2002, barnum2003, viola2004}, convex cones of states \cite{barnum2005}, groupoids \cite{ciaglia2020}, sets of transformations in general physical theories \cite{Kraemer2017, chiribella2018, gogioso2019}, or restrictions with respect to a canonical basis \cite{arrighi2021, arrighi2022}.

 In this paper, the claim that subsystems correspond to sub-C* algebras is accepted as a starting point.
-Justifying that claim, e.g.\ from operational considerations, is of course a task of great importance (which has, at least partially, been undertaken in past work on the subject).
-However, a proper study of that question would require an article of its own.
+Justifying that claim, e.g.\ from operational considerations, is of course a task of great importance (which has, at least partially, been undertaken in past work on the subject).\footnote{In fact, soon after this paper appeared on the arxiv, a compelling derivation of the algebraic approach from causal considerations was put forward \cite{Ormrod2025}.} However, a proper study of that question would require an article of its own.
 We therefore leave it out of the scope of our present work, so we can focus on examining the consequences of upholding it, especially in the case of multipartitions.

 The operational interpretation of associating a sub-C* algebra $\ca \subseteq \OM$ to a subsystem $A$ of $\Om$ is that $\ca$ contains the actions on $\Om$ that only affect $A$.
 Depending on the kind of physical data that one takes as primordial, this can take slightly different forms.
 If one emphasises the role of observables (as is typical of AQFT, for instance), the interpretation is that observables on $A$ are the Hermitian elements of $\ca$.
 If one emphasises unitary evolutions, it is that evolutions of $A$ are the unitary elements of $\ca$.
 If one emphasises quantum transformations described as completely positive maps (as is typical in quantum-informational approaches), it is that the transformations of $A$ are maps that admit a Kraus decomposition whose Kraus operators are in $\ca$.
 Here, we shall assume that these slightly varying flavours are different sides of the same coin.\footnote{However, rigorously proving their equivalence is a subtle issue, which relates to the previously mentioned problem of operationally justifying the use of sub-C* algebras to describe subsystems.
 We also leave this important question for future work.}